z83gnj/oc_installer/README.md

+# Omada Software Controller install script
-Omada Software Controller install script for debian based linux.
+This script install Omada Software Controller and its dependencies on debian based linux systems.

+Dependencies of the Omada Software Controller

 Additional task:
 Install PiHole